-- 1. The statement of financial position as at 31 December 31 2018. - 2.
-The following statements for 2018: the income statement, the statements of comprehensive income, changes in equity and cash flows. - 3.
+- 1. The statement of financial position as at 31 December 2019. - 2.
+The following statements for 2019: of profit and loss and other comprehensive income, changes in equity and cash flows. - 3.
 The notes comprising a summary of the significant accounting policies and other explanatory information.